Living-With-Robots-Lab/ElevatorPanelFeatureDetection/configs/ReadMe.md

-These are the files containing the dataloader and model architectures for the ViT-based Mask-RCNN.
+<p>These are the files containing the dataloader and model architectures for the ViT-based Mask-RCNN.</p>